Country Rating BB1

 - High external debt burden

-The previous government’s policy course of gradual fiscal consolidation resulted in a decline of the annual fiscal deficit to just below -3% of GDP in 2015 and a reduction of public debt to around 51% of GDP.
-The new PiS government that came into office in late 2015 has announced a controversial economic policy course that may reverse the fiscal improvements in recent years.
-PiS has already taken a number of measures that have fundamentally weakened the independence and effectiveness of key state institutions, such as the constitutional court, public broadcasting, the civil service, and potentially the central bank.
-Moreover, PiS has announced lower taxes for individuals and SMEs and a number of expensive new social policies.
+The PiS government that came into office in late 2015 has embarked on a controversial economic policy course that may reverse the fiscal consolidation course of its predecessor which had resulted in a decline of the annual fiscal deficit to -2.6% of GDP in 2015 and a reduction of public debt to around 51% of GDP.
+PiS also took a number of measures that have fundamen¬tally weakened the independence and effectiveness of key state institutions, such as the constitutional court, public broadcasting, the civil service and the central bank.
+Moreover, PiS has announced lower taxes for SMEs (introduced at the start of 2017) and individuals and a number of expensive new social policies.
 However, the financing of these is uncertain.
-New taxes on banks, insurers and supermarkets will not be sufficient while, critically, they seem to be more focused on predominantly foreign-owned sectors, thereby risking a negative impact on FDI inflows in the future.
+New taxes on banks and supermarkets imposed in 2016 will not be sufficient while, critically, they seem to be more focused on predominantly foreign-owned sectors, thereby risking a negative impact on FDI inflows in the future.
 In the short term, the fiscal loosening may indeed support consumption and growth.
-In the medium term (perhaps already in 2017), a negative impact on growth is possible because (i) more selective 'penalty' taxes may be imposed and (ii) investment may decline as investor confidence deteriorates.
-Moreover, the fiscal deficit and public debt are likely to rise again – Euler Hermes expects -3.6% and 52.5% of GDP, respectively, in 2016.
-This is not critical as yet as Poland has fiscal buffers, including an arrangement under the IMF's Flexible Credit Line (FCL) which offers access to about EUR16bn until January 2017, if needed.
-Nonetheless, S&P downgraded Poland’s long-term foreign currency sovereign rating to BBB+ from A- in January 2016, indicating some market concerns.
+But in the medium term a negative impact on growth is possible because (i) more selecctive 'penalty' taxes may be imposed and (ii) invest¬ment may decline as investor confidence deterio¬rates.

-The current account deficit declined to just -0.2% of GDP in 2015 and is forecast to remain moderate in 2016.
-External debt has slightly increased in 2015 and stood at EUR306bn at end-Q3, equivalent to a relatively high 72% of GDP (up from 46% in 2008).
+The current account deficit remained low at just -0.5% of GDP in 2016 and is forecast to remain moderate in 2017.
+External debt has slightly increased in 2016 and stood at EUR315bn at end-Q3, equivalent to a relatively high 75% of GDP (up from 46% in 2008).

-Foreign exchange reserves stood at EUR86bn in January 2016, a comfortable level with regard to import cover (five months).
-In other terms, however, reserves cover just about 85% of the estimated external debt payments falling due in the next 12 months, which is below an adequate level of at least 100%.
+Foreign exchange reserves rose to EUR102bn in January 2017, a comfortable level with regard to import cover (six months).
+In other terms, however, reserves cover just about 70% of the estimated external debt pay¬ments falling due in the next 12 months, which is below an adequate level of at least 100%.
 Nonetheless, external liquidity risk will remain low in the short term as the IMF’s FCL (see above) helps to safeguard the economy against downside risks.